Major Groups > Cup Fungi > Sarcoscypha > Sarcoscypha austriaca & dudleyi

 This beautiful scarlet cup fungus is often found by morel hunters in the spring.
 It is widely distributed in hardwood forests east of the Rocky Mountains, growing from rotting wood, and it provides an appealing contrast to the tans and browns of the springtime forest floor.

-Field guides typically treat this mushroom as "Sarcoscypha coccinea," though that species is actually found only in the Pacific Northwest.
-Sarcoscypha dudleyi and Sarcoscypha austriaca are the eastern species--but separating them, unfortunately, requires a microscope.
+Field guides often treat this mushroom as "Sarcoscypha coccinea," though that species is actually found only in the Pacific Northwest.
+Sarcoscypha dudleyi and Sarcoscypha austriaca are the eastern North American species--but separating them, unfortunately, requires a microscope.
 See the gory details below, under "Microscopic Features."

 Description:

-Ecology: Saprobic on decaying hardwood sticks and logs; early spring; widely distributed east of the Rocky Mountains.
+Ecology: Saprobic on decaying hardwood sticks and logs (but sometimes the wood is buried and the mushrooms appear terrestrial); spring; widely distributed east of the Rocky Mountains.

-Fruiting Body: Cup shaped, 2 to 5 cm. broad; upper surface scarlet red, fading with age, smooth; under surface whitish, with tiny hairs (use a hand lens); stem absent or rudimentray, up to 3 cm, colored like and continuous with the sterile surface; flesh thin.
+Fruiting Body: Cup shaped; 2 to 5 cm across; upper surface scarlet red, fading with age, smooth; under surface whitish to pinkish, with tiny hairs (use a hand lens); stem absent or rudimentary, up to 3 cm long, colored like and continuous with the sterile surface; flesh thin.

 Sarcoscypha dudleyi